sendgrid/docs/content/docs/ui/sending-email/editor.md

 *To add a drag & drop module:*

-1. Navigate to the **Build** tab, and then click **Add Modules**.
+1. Navigate to the **Build** tab and then click **Add Modules**.

   ![]({{root_url}}/img/design_editor_drag_drop.png "Drag and drop editor")

 2. Find the module tile you want to add to your campaign.
 Then, drag and drop it into your content area.
-3. Edit the module settings, and add your custom content to build your campaign.
+3. Edit the module settings and add your custom content to build your campaign.

 ### Drag & Drop Module Descriptions and Styles